hyundai-robotics/doc-hi6-open-api/4-control/3-put/1-op_cnd.md

 ## 4.3.1 `op_cnd`

-### 설명
+### Description

 `op_cnd` (operation condition)

-- `PUT` : 로봇의 조건설정 값을 변경합니다.
+- `PUT` : Change the robot’s condition setting values.
-- TP 에서 조건 설정 창을 열고 해당 메서드를 요청한 경우, 창을 닫았다 다시 열어야 값이 반영됩니다.
+- If you open the `condition setting window(cond.set)` in TP and request the corresponding method,
+you must close and reopen the window for the value to be reflected.

 ### path-parameter